Barry Beath: Career

-He was awarded Life Membership of the St. George Dragons in 1976.
+He was awarded Life Membership of St. George in 1976.

 Barry's name remains popular in Australian rhyming slang.
 Ie look at your Barry Beath meaning teeth.

 Representative career

 Beath represented New South Wales in 1965, 1967 and 1971.
 He represented Australia again in 1971 against New Zealand, having played in the Dragons Grand Final loss that year to South Sydney where he scored a try.
 He is listed on the Australian Players Register as Kangaroo No. 393.